-Farmers sue Washington state over COVID-19 rules for migrant workers
+Farmers sue state over COVID-19 rules for migrant workers

 SPOKANE, Wash.
-(AP) — Two farm groups are suing the state of Washington for failing to revise emergency regulations that seek to protect migrant farmworkers from the novel coronavirus.
+(AP) — Two farm groups are suing the state of Washington for failing to revise emergency regulations that seek to protect migrant farmworkers from the COVID-19 virus.

 The groups filed the lawsuit Tuesday in Yakima County Superior Court.
 It seeks to invalidate the recently renewed rules as arbitrary, capricious and not feasible.